thejasvibr/tacost/docs/source/index.rst

-TACT: Test ACoustic Tracking
+TACOST: Test ACOustic Tracking
 ============================

-`tact` allows you to be tactical about your acoustic tracking system.
+`tacost` allows you to thoroughly test your acoustic tracking system.
 It allows you to create audio recordings to simulate sound emission from points of your choice, and thus allow you to test the ins and outs of your acoustic tracking system of choice.